 Pastors, if you are anything like me, Mondays can be tough.
 Tough in many ways.
 For starters, there is the physical recuperation that needs to take place – especially the more worship services you offer.
 Besides that, there are a couple of things that impact my Monday norm.

 I am my own worst critic at times.
 I spend Sunday afternoons and by Monday thinking back to the Sunday service and before you know it, I am ready to throw in the towel and scream “no mas”.
-I think about the sermon and how I could have sad more about a certain scripture.
+I think about the sermon and how I could have said more about a certain scripture.
 I should have elaborated and “unpacked” that passage better.
 I should have used this other illustration… that would have made things more clear.
 I could have been more humorous.
 I should have been more serious.
 I may have offended someone by saying ________.
 Round and round I go.

-Of course, the Sunday attendance has a way of playing on my mind.
+Quite honestly, the Sunday attendance has a way of playing on my mind.

 I can remember when I was in Bible college.
-I cant tell you how many folks told me, “let me know when you start pastoring – I’m going to attend your church.”
+I can’t tell you how many folks told me, “let me know when you start pastoring – I’m going to attend your church.”
 With all those well-wishers, one couldn’t help but think “man, I must be anointed!”
 I mean, I’ve always heard of people who started churches and hundreds or even thousands of people were attending on day #1!

 Instead of being the next Steven Furtick or Chris Hodges, I found myself in an average size church thinking – “what have I gotten myself into?” and “what happened to all those people who promised they would come?”
 I was in what Tony Morgan calls an “Up the Middle” kind of church.
 It wasn’t going to be a megachurch overnight.
 It wasn’t going to even be a mini megachurch in the event those well-wishers all showed on the same day.
 No, this was going to be work!
 If progress were to be made, it would take effort, passion, and commitment.